ClusterHQ/software_dev_templates_and_checklists/code_review/fog_creek-code_review-checklist.md

     I don't particularly agree ?
 - [ ] Have I only provided constructive feedback?
 - [ ] Are my concerns enough to 'block' this code to be merged?
+- [ ] Have I thanked the submitter for their efforts ?

 # Attribution